- As decapods, crabs belong to the same family as lobsters, prawns, and shrimps.

 Brown crabs inhabit holes, hide under rocks and other debris.
 They are nocturnal and come out to feed at night.
 During the day they bury themselves but never sleep.
 They stay awake and watch for enemies.
-Octopus are their main predator but this crab is fished and frequently farmed.
+Octopuses are their main predators although they are fished and frequently farmed.

 #5: Red King Crab

-The red king crab (Paralithodes camtschaticus) is also named Kamchatka crab and the Alaskan King Crab.
-The red king crab is the largest species of king crab with a caprice of 7 inches and a mass of 6 lbs.
-They are capable of having their carapace reach 11 inches and can weigh as much as 28 lbs but that is rare.
+The red king crab (Paralithodes camtschaticus) is also named the Kamchatka crab and the Alaskan King Crab.
+The red king crab is the largest species of king crab with a carapace of 7 inches and a mass of 6 lbs.
+They are capable of having their carapace reach 11 inches and can weigh as much as 28 lbs although it is rare.
 Red king crabs are named after the color they turn when cooked but can be brownish to blueish red and are covered in sharp spikes.

-Red king crabs are endemic to the Bering Sea, North Pacific Ocean, and near the Kamchatka Peninsula.
+Red king crabs are endemic to the Bering Sea, the North Pacific Ocean, and the waters near the Kamchatka Peninsula.
 In the minds of many, this species is the prime choice of crab and is harvested across the oceans they live in.
-The decline of their population in the wild has been steadily happening.
-Overfishing, a large number of predators, and global warming are some theories as to why this crab is becoming rarer.
+They have been steadily declining in the wild.
+Overfishing, a large number of predators, and global warming are believed to be probable causes.

 #4: Giant Mud Crab